ssfsx17/sky-islands/core.md

 - Type: Grapple
 - Range: 5 feet
 - Target: Single
+- Mapless: One enemy in the front row, target loses all Maneuver
 - Perform a grapple.
 The target is moved to the 5-foot square behind you.

 #### Rating 10